 Matthew 23:13 “But woe to you, scribes and Pharisees, hypocrites!
 Because you shut up the reign of the heavens before men, for you do not go in, nor do you allow those who are entering to go in.
 14 “Woe to you, scribes and Pharisees, hypocrites!
 Because you eat up widows’ houses, and for a show make long prayers.
 Because of this you shall receive greater judgment.
 15 “Woe to you, scribes and Pharisees, hypocrites!
 Because you go about the land and the sea to win one convert, and when he is won, you make him a son of hell twofold more than yourselves.

+So the Jews were concerned abiut the Messiah remaining on the cross for their High Sabbath day (Thursday).
 There appears to be a conflict in scriptural records.
 Luke 23:55, 56 say that the women (Mary Magdalene and Mary the mother of James) went and prepared anointing spices and oils BEFORE the Sabbath.
-But they would not have had time to do this on the day the Messiah was crucified, as they remained with the Messiah until his interment.
+But they would not have done this on the day the Messiah was crucified (Wednesday), as they would have followed the Creaton calendar and considered that day to be a High Sabbath Day, and they remained with the Messiah until his interment.